Why do we do what we do? As well as our vision and our values, here we use five words and images to expand a bit on the theology behind Lee Abbey.

 It was an expression of his identity not of his need.
 In the same way Christian service comes out of the individual’s knowledge that they are known, loved, saved and called by Christ.
 It is an expression of who they are in Christ.
 Christian service is therefore an expression of Christ’s love and a means by which Christ’s kingdom grows.

-Jean Vanier concludes that intentional Christian Community is a place of healing into which we bring our wounds and our brokenness.
-(Community and Growth p.329ff).
+Intentional Christian Community should be a place of healing into which we can bring our wounds and our brokenness.
 That healing takes place as we serve others.
 For it is through giving ourselves in service to others that we are drawn from looking inward to looking outward.
 Serving makes real the giving away of ourselves, and makes space for us to receive and be served by Christ.
-Service is therefore the context of growth as disciples.
+Service is therefore the context in which growth as disciples takes place.
 Through serving other people and serving the mission of the organisation, we are challenged and changed.

 A community of Christian servants is also a place where we learn more deeply the grace of being served.
 As the process of being on community peels away our barriers and pretences our times of need and weakness become part of what we share with others.
 Bonhoeffer in his book on community, ‘Life Together’, speaks about being ‘a community of the undevout’ and of the need for continued forgiveness and vulnerability.
 Allowing others to serve us becomes part of our healing and a means of growth.